The HOL 4 source distribution is available as a gzipped tar file from a SourceForge mirror.

 Finally, build hol by executing

-It is also possible to use CVS to download (and regularly update) the current version of the development repository on SourceForge.
+It is also possible to use git to download (and regularly update) the current version of the development repository on

 See these instructions on how to access the repository anonymously.